jeff5/inside-jython/source/import.rst

 It has different behaviour from ``module``.

 Importing a ``javapackage`` effectively enumerates the classes and packages within it.
-(This enumeration may in practice be read from a cache, after the first time.)
+(This enumeration may in practice be read from a cache.)
 A plain import statement binds the first name in the path, and if this is a ``javapackage``, that name is bound to a structure navigable by the dotted names as attributes, leading to successive packages and classes.
-Thus ``import java.lang`` binds ``java`` to a structure in which ``java.nio.file.FileSystem`` is immediately available.
+Thus ``import java.lang`` binds ``java`` to a structure in which ``java.nio.file.FileSystem`` is automatically available.

-A problem arises when a given dotted name, defines both a Java package and a Python package.
+A problem arises when a given dotted name defines both a Java package and a Python package.
 The package may be realised as a sequence of directories, somewhere on the module search paths,